 About Us

-This BSCC award winner pioneered the market for English language stand up comedy aimed at multi-lingual, multi-cultural, international audiences.
-Having established comedy club culture in Switzerland in 2006 and laundering tons & tons of comedy gold into the joke bank from that time onwards, in 2022/23 International Comedy Club aka Funny Laundry embarked on it’s final year of Funny Laundering there.
+This BSCC award-winning platform was the first of its kind to pioneer English speaking stand up comedy for multilingual international audiences.
+Establishing comedy club culture in Switzerland and laundering tons & tons of comedy gold into the Swiss joke bank from 2006 onwards, in 2022/23 International Comedy Club aka Funny Laundry embarked on its final year of Funny Laundering.

 Guy Stevens, son of well-known British comedy & character actor Ronnie Stevens, arrived in Switzerland jobless.
-With decades of experience in show business under his belt he found no interest in his skill sets locally and decided to create regular, touring comedy club nights as a means to try and make a living in Helvetia and share top quality English language laughs around the country at the same time.
-Establishing a regular programme of authentic comedy club culture in Switzerland brought something brand new to the entertainment landscape and filled the gap that existed for regular, professional English language entertainment to cater for both local anglophiles and long and short term international residents alike.
-Today, stand up club, theatre and arena shows are all in the yearly repertoire of entertainment across the country in all languages of the land, as well as English and other tongues.
+Despite having decades of experience in show business he found no interest in his skill sets locally and during a bout of home-sickness decided to create regular, touring comedy club nights as a means to making a living for his new family, whilst sharing top quality English language laughs around the country at the same time.
+Founding a regular programme of authentic comedy club culture in Switzerland brought something brand new to the entertainment landscape and filled the (yawning!) gap that existed for professional English language entertainment in general, catering to both long and short term international residents and local anglophiles alike.

-From the first night in Zurich in May 2006 and totalling 676 shows until the last in May 2023, only the very best English speaking comedians were presented, including Eddie Izzard, Michael McIntyre, Trevor Noah, Dylan Moran, Simon Amstell, Alan Davies, Sarah Millican, Jim Jefferies, Russell Brand, Dara O’Briain, Arthur Smith, Paul Merton’s Impro Chums, Ari Shaffir, Ed Byrne, Russell Howard, Jimmy Carr, Matt Kirshen, Nina Conti, Kevin Bridges, Omid Djalili, Tom Rhodes, Ross Noble, Ardal O’Hanlon, Guy Pratt, Tommy Tiernan, Lucy Porter, Rich Hall, Josh Widdecombe, Daniel Sloss and the legendary punk poet John Cooper Clarke, to name just a few.
+From the first night in Zurich in May 2006 – and totalling 676 shows until the last in 2023 – the club grew into a landmark stage for top English‑speaking comedians.
+Audiences packed in to see standout acts including Eddie Izzard, Michael McIntyre, Trevor Noah, Dylan Moran, Simon Amstell, Alan Davies, Sarah Millican, Jim Jefferies, Russell Brand, Dara O’Briain, Arthur Smith, Paul Merton’s Impro Chums, Frankie Boyle, Richard Herring, Ari Shaffir, Ed Byrne, Russell Howard, Jimmy Carr, Matt Kirshen, Nina Conti, Kevin Bridges, Omid Djalili, Tom Rhodes, Ross Noble, Ardal O’Hanlon, Guy Pratt, Tommy Tiernan, Lucy Porter, Rich Hall, Josh Widdecombe, Daniel Sloss and the legendary punk poet John Cooper Clarke, to name just a few.

-A consistent, dedicated spotlight was always given to notable up and coming talent in the English speaking stand up comedy world, especially non-native English speaking comics, such as Magnus Bendtner, Christian Shulte-Loh, Dag Soras, Francesco di Carlo, Luca Cupani, Sofie Hagen and others, who were championed as part of regular line-ups as early as 2008.
-With Swiss comics Thomas Wiesel, Noman Hosni and Javier Garcia amongst them.
+A consistent, dedicated spotlight was always given to notable up-and-coming talent in the English speaking stand up comedy world, especially the new wave of non-native English speaking comics, such as Magnus Betner, Christian Shulte-Loh, Dag Soras, Henning Wehn, Francesco de Carlo, Luca Cupani, Sofie Hagen and others, who were championed as part of regular line-ups as early as 2008.
+With Swiss comics Thomas Wiesel, Noman Hosni, Nathanaël Rochat and Javier Garcia amongst them.

-From the outset an open spot was also made available at regular club nights and for many years this gave the very few that were interested in trying stand up an in-at-the-deep-end experience, sharing the stage with the pro’s and trying out their nascent routines.
-Funny Laundry/International Comedy Club nights offered space to all of the beginners that showed a sincere desire to learn comedy stage craft and take the next potential steps towards a full-time comedy career too.
-But mainly, open mic participant’s desire was just to have fun, and fun was what they and the very supportive audiences generally had, whenever they bravely stepped-up onto the stage.
+From the outset an open spot was made available at club shows and for many years this gave the very few that were interested in trying stand up an in-at-the-deep-end experience, sharing the stage with the professionals.
+Funny Laundry/International Comedy Club offered advice, time and expertise to anyone that wished to learn more about comedy stage craft and potentially take the next steps towards a full-time comedy career.
+But there were none that ever expressed that desire in Switzerland.
+Those that did decide to ‘have a go’ usually did so just for fun and so fun, and quite a few laughs, was what they and the very supportive audiences generally had whenever people bravely stepped-up onto the stage.

-Maintaining the highest standards built Funny Laundry/International Comedy Club’s reputation.
-Keeping those standards high is what set it apart, made it a respected force amongst professional UK, US and international stand up comedy communities, and a truly unique and influential entity in the cultural landscape of Switzerland and Europe as a whole.
+Maintaining the highest standards built International Comedy Club’s reputation.
+Keeping those standards high is what set it apart, made it a respected entity amongst professional UK, US and international comedians and a unique and influential entity in the social and cultural landscape of Switzerland and Europe as a whole.

-One person working alone, isolated and hung out to dry by passive-aggressive, oligopolist entertainment and media industries and mobbed by a small army of stooges and operatives, can only take so much.
-Especially when their pockets had only just enough in them to survive from their efforts for all that time.
-In one of the richest, most expensive and humourless countries in the world.
+But one person working alone for well over a decade, am langen arm verhungern lassen (hung out to dry) by passive-aggressive, oligopolist entertainment and media industries, mobbed by a ‘comedy scene’ put-up job with a small army of clown puppets and puppeteers, can only take so much, so seriously.
+Especially, having only just enough in pocket from his turnover to survive for all those years.
+In one of the richest, most expensive and unfriendly countries to live in, in the world.

-Funny Laundry & International Comedy Club are currently on hiatus.
+Funny Laundry & International Comedy Club are on hiatus.

 Guy Stevens is slowly writing a book – email: funnylaunderer[at]pm[dot]me